-Moving to New South Wales — whether from another Australian state or from overseas — is the relocation choice that provides access to Australia’s largest and most diverse economy, its most internationally connected city, and its widest range of lifestyle options from world-class surf beaches to Alpine snowfields.
-The practical relocation process within Australia is relatively seamless (no internal border controls, shared Medicare system, transferable professional licenses in most fields), with the primary adjustments being the NSW-specific vehicle registration and licensing requirements and the stamp duty system that represents a significant property transaction cost.
+Moving to New South Wales — whether from another Australian state or from overseas — is the relocation choice that provides access to Australia’s largest and most diverse economy, its most internationally connected city, and its widest range of lifestyle options, from renowned surf beaches to Alpine snowfields.
+The practical relocation process within Australia is straightforward (no internal border controls, shared Medicare system, transferable professional licences in most fields), with the primary adjustments being the NSW-specific vehicle registration and licensing requirements and the stamp duty system that represents a sizeable property transaction cost.
 For international migrants, Sydney’s status as Australia’s primary migration destination means the infrastructure for visa processing, settlement services, and multicultural community integration is more developed than in any other Australian city.

 Driver’s Licence and Vehicle Registration

-• Interstate transfers: Drivers from other Australian states must transfer to a NSW licence within 3 months of establishing residency; bring interstate licence, proof of identity (passport or birth certificate), and proof of NSW address
+- Interstate transfers: Drivers from other Australian states must transfer to a NSW licence within 3 months of establishing residency; bring interstate licence, proof of identity (passport or birth certificate), and proof of NSW address (see Service NSW for current requirements)

-• International licence holders: Can drive on a valid foreign licence for 3 months; must obtain NSW licence thereafter (knowledge and driving tests required unless eligible for direct transfer)
+- International licence holders: Can drive on a valid foreign licence for 3 months; must obtain a NSW licence thereafter (knowledge and driving tests required unless eligible for direct transfer)

-• Service NSW: Licence and registration transactions conducted at Service NSW centres; the Service NSW app and website handle many transactions online
+- Service NSW: Licence and registration transactions are conducted at Service NSW centres; the Service NSW app and website handle many transactions online

 Medicare and Healthcare